klohner/honeywell-wireless-doorbell/README.md

 be modified with the RELAY bit set.
 This seems to be an effort to extend a signal to more distant receivers.

 ## Detecting signals using rtl_433

-This seems to work pretty well to pick up every other data frame in the signal as symbol pulse bits represented in hex:
+This seems to work pretty well to pick up every other data frame in the signal as symbol pulse bits represented in hex.
+Note that the returned length of these frames is 149 bits (symbols) because it is decoding the frame's "HIGH-HIGH-HIGH" postamble into three "1" bits (symbols).

-	rtl_433 -f 916800000 -q -X "Honeywell:FSK_PCM:160:160:400,bits=149,match={4}0xe"
+	rtl_433 -f 916800000 -q -X Honeywell:FSK_PCM:160:160:400,bits=149,match={4}0xe

-And this seems to work pretty well to pick up the signal frame data as hex:
+And this seems to work pretty well to pick up the signal frame data as hex.
+Note that the returned length of these frames is 49 bits because it is decoding the frame's "HIGH-HIGH-HIGH" postamble as a "1" bit.

-	rtl_433 -f 916800000 -q -X "Honeywell:FSK_PWM_RAW:240:480:400,bits=49,invert,match={4}0x8"
+	rtl_433 -f 916800000 -q -X Honeywell:FSK_PWM_RAW:240:480:400,bits=49,invert,match={4}0x8

 Note the "invert" option is specified to provide a decoding consistent with this document.

 This seems to work pretty well to pick up the whole signal with frame data in rows as hex:

-	rtl_433 -f 916800000 -q -X "Honeywell:FSK_PWM_RAW:240:400:560,bits=49,invert,match={4}0x8"
+	rtl_433 -f 916800000 -q -X Honeywell:FSK_PWM_RAW:240:400:560,bits=49,invert

 Note that these don't seem to pick up the all the data frames.
-In my tests, it only seems to pick up 24 of the 50 data frames in the signal.
+In my tests, it only seems to pick up 24 of the 50 data frames in the signal before triggering `pulse_FSK_detect(): Maximum number of pulses reached!` and ignoring the rest of the signal.

-It seems like rtl_433 is looking for the "LOW-LOW-LOW" preamble as the gap between frames, then becomes out of sync and not receiving the next frame properly, then only syncing back up to get the subsequent frame.
-I think it's also completely missing either the first or last frame as well.
-I need to do more testing to confirm.
+It seems to be possible to also pick up the signal as OOK in rtl_433 by setting the frequency about 90 kHz away from the center of the FSK frequency.
+This seems to force rtl_433 to only see one half of the signal.
+This command seems to work well to pick up the data frames.
+It also has the benefit that when the maximum number of pulses is reached, it doesn't trigger an error and starts decoding data again immediately.

+	rtl_433 -f 916890000 -q -X Honeywell:OOK_PWM:160:320:560:400,bits=49,invert

+And finally, tuning low and allowing rtl_433 to guess the demodulation on its own, it will use `pulse_demod_pwm_precise()` and output a nice representation of the hex and bit values of the 48-bit data frames.
+However, it does seems to truncate after 24 rows of data frames.

+	rtl_433 -f 916710000 -q -R 0 -A

 ## Transmitting a signal using a Yard Stick One